JRB-Useless-Inventions/GuitarHeroMidiMapper/README.md

 # GuitarHeroMidiMapper
 A MIDI Mapper for any Guitar Hero Contorller

+This program is intended for the Guitar Hero World Tour Controller, but can work with pretty much anyother device including the regular Xbox360 Gamepad.

+This code uses Xinput and RtMidi.

 Fret 0 : None
 Fret 1 : G
 Fret 2 : R